Lead Opinion

 Petitioners James W. Obrien, H. Kenneth Norian, and Nancy R. Lonsdale previously were appointed by this court as judges of the State Bar Court, and currently are serving in that capacity.
 On January 19, 2000, they filed this original proceeding in this court, seeking a writ of mandate, prohibition, or certiorari, or other appropriate relief, to preclude respondents Governor, Senate President Pro Tempore (who also serves as chair of the Senate Committee on Rules), and Speaker of the Assembly from appointing any judges of the State Bar Court, and to prohibit respondent Secretary of State from accepting for filing the oaths of office administered in connection with any such appointments.
-Petitioners further seek a declaration that the statutory revisions described above violate the separation of powers provision of the Constitution. (
+Petitioners further seek a declaration that the statutory revisions described above violate the separation of powers provision of the Constitution.
+(Cal.
+Const., art.
+Ill, § 3.)

 Because uncertainty regarding the effect of the revised statutes might cast doubt upon the legitimacy of disciplinary recommendations rendered by judges appointed pursuant to those provisions, we issued an order to show cause on March 1, 2000, and established an expedited briefing and oral argument schedule to permit the court to resolve the matter prior to the appointment of individuals who will occupy the positions currently held by

-We conclude that although this court‘s inherent authority over attorney admission and discipline includes the power of this court to appoint the judges of the State Bar Court and to specify their qualifications, other appointment mechanisms specified by the Legislature are permissible so long as they are subject to sufficient judicially controlled protective measures to ensure that such appointments do not impair the court‘s primary and ultimate authority over the attorney admission and discipline process.
-As we shall explain, because of our continuing primary authority over the operations of the State Bar Court--including the appointment of that court‘s judges--and the numerous structural and procedural safeguards, described herein, that exist both within the attorney discipline system and within the State Bar Court appointment process established by this court, we conclude that the legislation here at issue, providing that some of the hearing judges shall be appointed by the executive and legislative branches and that the lay judge of the Review Department shall be replaced with a judge who is a member of the State Bar, does not defeat or materially impair our authority over the practice of law, and thus does not violate the separation of powers provision.
+We conclude that although this court’s inherent authority over attorney admission and discipline includes the power of this court to appoint the judges of the State Bar Court and to specify their qualifications, other appointment mechanisms specified by the Legislature are permissible so long as they are subject to sufficient judicially controlled protective measures to ensure that such appointments do not impair the court’s primary and ultimate authority over the attorney admission and discipline process.
+As we shall explain, because of our continuing primary authority over the operations of the State Bar Court—including the appointment of that court’s judges—and the numerous structural and procedural safeguards, described herein, that exist both within the attorney discipline system and within the State Bar Court appointment process established by this court, we conclude that the legislation here at issue, providing that some of the hearing judges shall be appointed by the executive and legislative branches and that the lay judge of the Review Department shall be replaced with a judge who is a member of the State Bar, does not defeat or materially impair our authority over the practice of law, and thus does not violate the separation of powers provision.

 I

-Until 1988, the State Bar‘s attorney disciplinary system was operated primarily with the assistance of volunteers from local bar associations.
-(In re Attorney Discipline System (1998) 19 Cal.4th 582, 611 [79 Cal.Rptr.2d 836, 967 P.2d 49] (Attorney Discipline).)
-These volunteers and other individuals appointed by the bar‘s board of governors acted as referees and made recommendations to the board, which in turn made recommendations to this court regarding the discipline of attorneys. (
+Until 1988, the State Bar’s attorney disciplinary system was operated primarily with the assistance of volunteers from local bar associations.
+(In re Attorney Discipline System (1998)

-In 1995, this court appointed or reappointed a number of State Bar Court judges, including petitioners.
+In 1995, this court appointed or reappointed a number of State Bar Court judges, inducting petitioners.
 Some judges were appointed for terms of less than six years in order to provide for staggered terms.
 In addition, in 1998 and 1999, we extended the terms of some judges who had been appointed previously.
 (See rule 961(c) [this court may extend the term of incumbent judges and provide for staggered terms].)
 Petitioner Obrien is the Presiding Judge of the State Bar Court, and was appointed by this court to a six-year term beginning November 1995.
 Petitioner Norian, the lay judge in the Review Department, was appointed in 1989 to a six-year term and reappointed in November 1995 to a three-year term.
-We subsequently extended Judge Norian‘s term, which currently expires on November 1, 2000.
+We subsequently extended Judge Norian’s term, which currently expires on November 1, 2000.
 In 1995, we appointed petitioner Lonsdale to a three-year term as a judge in the Hearing Department, and subsequently extended that term to November 1, 2000.
 The terms of two other hearing judges and one other review judge, who are not parties to this proceeding, also expire on November 1, 2000.

 Senate Bill No. 143 (1999-2000 Reg.
 Sess.) (hereafter referred to as Senate Bill 143) amended sections 6079.1 and 6086.65 to specify that those